This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Visit Radium Hot Springs

-In the Columbia Valley which Fairmont sits, the most popular attraction is the Radium Hot Springs.
+In the Columbia Valley where Fairmont sits, the most popular attraction is the Radium Hot Springs.
 The springs, which are fed by natural spring water, flow into a manmade pool where visitors can relax with beautiful views.

 The best part though is that this is the perfect activity all year round with winter actually being the better time to visit!